TykTechnologies/tykctl/README.md

      ```tykctl cloud team list```

   - Note you have to login first (tykctl cloud login) before you run any other commands to get a token that will be used to access the tyk cloud services.
-  - For tykctl we store the token in your configuration file.The default location of the config file is ($HOME/.tykctl.yaml).
+  - For tykctl we store the token in your configuration file.The default location of the config file is ($HOME/.tykctl.yaml).However you can pass a different location for your file.
    #### tykctl cloud login
    - Login to tyk cloud and it will return  a token that will be saved in your configuration file.
    - Usage: